 Is it that we have deep down the intuition of our immortality?
 If I say ‘I’m going to die’, how does it feel?
 Am I saying the truth?
 Do I really know this for certain?
 Or am I casually repeating something that I have learned and has now become a deeply ingrained belief?
 But this being said, don’t let us be mistaken.
 Most of the time, we push death far away and numb ourself to its dreadful reality.
 And the fear of death is conditioning and bending our lives in the most ruthless manner.
 What a paradox it all is!
 But in that paradox lies the whole riddle of life and death, of suffering and happiness, of love and God.
 Death is a portal to our true nature.
 One that is inescapable.
 Who is it that is going to die?
 Or rather what is it?
 Let’s have a look at it…

 The irony about death is that we know nothing of it.
 What we do know is the fear of death, the fear of ending, the fear to see everything that we take to be ourself come to an end.
 But this is a mistaken understanding.
 Because when we think of, and worry about, what disappears when we die, we refer mostly to things that have an objective quality.
-Our thoughts, our beloved qualities and talents, our position, our hopes and projects, our body obviously, maybe our bank account.
-But all these only speak of our attachment.
+Our thoughts and memories, our beloved qualities and talents, our hopes and projects, our body obviously, our position, maybe our bank account.
+But all these are not truly ourself, for they are experienced intermittently, by something staying behind that is ‘having’ them.
+They rather speak of our attachment.
 Attachment to ideas, concepts, objects, everything that is in fact not really ‘us’.
 Some particular thoughts.
 Some beloved feelings.
 We want them to last, to continue.
 We want the security of things known and cherished.
 But all these are only a small part of our total living experience.
 Even a dispensable one.
 So why being so afraid of losing them?
 What is attachment?
 What is it made of?
 I think it is a crucial question when wrestling with the problem of death.

 ‘The Monk by the Sea’ – Caspar David Friedrich – WikiArt